worship services are at 10:30 am

 Can I use the building for my wedding, a family member's funeral or another function?
 We have a protocol for renting the space.
 There is a fee - which mostly covers the cost to clean the building after your use.
 If it is for a wedding or funeral we ask that you connect with our pastor so she can connect with any outside clergy.

 Is the building ever used for the Portage Park community?
 Yes, In a number of ways!
 A Girl Scout group meets here.
 Faith Church is the polling place for our community during elections.
-A neighborhood craft show takes place for Christmas and Mother's Day.
-We are open to hosting other gatherings as well, but it will need to be approved by our leadership board and there may be a small fee.
+A neighborhood craft show often has taken place for Christmas and Mother's Day.
+We are open to hosting other gatherings as well, and we currently host a Girl Scout troop and provide recreational space for an organized group of 'Home Schoolers.'
+All use of the church needs to be approved by our leadership board and there may be a small fee.

 Why are there always people working on the building?
 We are blessed to be able to worship God in this sacred space.
 Part of its beauty and charm is knowing that some many people have worshiped in this space before any of us ever did.
 But older buildings require maintenance so that they do not fall a part.
 We are always working to keep the building safe for all who are in it or around it.
 Plus, we are trying to preserve it for future generations.